Scandal Under the Media’s Nose

 A more recent example of Gupta's bias occurred on Nov.
 18, 2012 when he aired an expose, Deadly Dose, concerning the 38,000+ deaths annually in the US from narcotic painkillers.
 Ostensibly, after reviewing the situation where 75% of these chronic pain patients are taking these narcotics like OxyContin for back pain, a viewer might assume Gupta was searching for a non-drug solution to back pain, right?

 Yet, in this one hour program, Gupta did not mention chiropractic care even once.
 To my amazement and to the millions of viewers who use chiropractic care, his oversight was obvious medical bias, shoddy journalism, or a bad case of professional amnesia.
 Indeed, Dr. Gupta has no objectivity when it comes to chiropractors, the main rivals for spine surgeons.

 My question is obvious: where is his "fair and balanced" reporting?
-Okay, stop laughing.
+Okay, stop laughing again!

 But wait, that's not CNN's motto, but that of FOX News that has also ignored chiropractic care.
 Indeed, as long as Big Pharma pays their bills, no TV commentator will attack their drugs.
 Have you noticed the primary advertisers on TV are drug makers?
 Forget about beer, truck, IT products, or junk food purveyors, drugs dictate what will be sponsored on commercial TV when it comes to healthcare issues.

 When I wrote yet another complaint to CNN and to former President Bill Clinton's Global Initiative since he asked Gupta to do this report after a friend's son died from mixing OxyContin with alcohol, there were no responses.
 My book publicist phoned both men to find more bias at CNN when he was told I was "blackballed" due to my "baseless accusations."